 Many potential emergency plumbing situations can be avoided with regular inspections and maintenance of your plumbing system.
 Homes that still have galvanized pipes installed should consider re-piping their supply lines with PEX pipe or copper lines to prevent leaks.
 Customers with water heaters that are older than seven years should consider replacing their unit, especially if there are any problems with it.

-If you find yourself with a late-night or weekend plumbing issue, call on the experts at Nick’s Plumbing and Sewer Services.
-Nick’s Plumbing operates over fifteen fully stocked trucks, loaded with the tools and parts they need to solve your problem.
+If you find yourself with a late-night or weekend plumbing issue, call on the experts at Nick’s Plumbing and Air Conditioning Services.
+Nick’s Plumbing & Air Conditioning operates over fifteen fully stocked trucks, loaded with the tools and parts they need to solve your problem.